jmrodri/cat-osb-f2f-2017/README.md

 Use-case is to find a 3rd party broker and register that broker into your own namespace.
-From there, you can see the cluster available class/plans, along with yoru own ns scoped ones.
+From there, you can see the cluster available class/plans, along with your own namespace scoped ones.

 Would require namespaced scoped broker.

 Agreed:
-* There is a need for namespace scoped brokers, which implised ns scoped classes and plans as well.
+* There is a need for namespace scoped brokers, which implies namespace scoped classes and plans as well.
 * The objects that are available must be able to be filtered in some way, possibly based on role access.